mathriddle/ColabTurtlePlus/README.md

 `begin_fill()` -> To be called just before drawing a shape to be filled.\
 `end_fill()` -> Fill the shape drawn after the last call to begin_fill().\
 `fillrule(rule)` -> Sets the global fill_rule (nonzero or evenodd) used by SVG to fill an object.
-The `begin_fill()` function can take an argument of 'nonzero' or 'evenodd' to set the fill_rule just for that fill.
 The global default fill-rule is evenodd to match the behavior of classic turtle.py.
+The `begin_fill()` function can take an argument of 'nonzero' or 'evenodd' to set the fill_rule just for that fill.\
+`fillopacity(opacity)` -> Sets the global fill-opacity used by SVG to fill an object.
+The default is 1.
+The `begin_fill()` function can take an argument between 0 and 1 to set the fill_opacity just for that fill.

 `showturtle() | st()` -> Makes the turtle visible.